Stress response in long-term Buddhist meditation practitioners

 Status: finished

-Funding: Cogito Foundation (Switzerland), Swiss National Science Foundation
+Funding: Cogito Foundation (CH), Swiss National Science Foundation

 Summary